-Due to plant decommissioning activities, CCR(s) are no longer generated at the Site.
-Any discovered or off-site CCR are conditioned before or during placement into the landfill.
-Water will be added, as needed, to the CCR materials to reduce wind dispersal and improve compaction during CCR placement in landfill units.
+CCR is conditioned if needed before being placed into the landfill.
+Water will be added as needed to the CCR materials to reduce wind dispersal and improve compaction during CCR placement in landfill units.

 The following additional dust control measures may also be implemented at the landfill.